 Consensus on goals

-The main barriers to democratic reform are the influential members of the Bongo dynasty, powerful Téké securocrats in law enforcement and the armed forces, as well as members of the ruling PDG party whose privileges and power depend on the maintenance of a de facto single-party regime.
-These anti-democratic actors utilize various means, including acts of violence, corrupt practices, and exploiting the judiciary to favor the regime.
-Unfortunately, the courts consistently rule in favor of the regime, severely disrupting the reform process.
+The main barriers to democratic reform have historically been influential members of the Bongo dynasty, powerful Téké securocrats in law enforcement and the armed forces, as well as members of the ruling PDG, whose privileges and power depended on maintaining de facto one-party regime.
+These anti-democratic actors used various means – including acts of violence, corrupt practices and exploiting the judiciary – to benefit the regime.
+Unfortunately, the courts consistently ruled in favor of the regime, severely disrupting the reform process.

 Anti-democratic actors